Nguyen-Hoang-Nam/nvim-dotfiles-kitty/README.md

 *I use Kitty with Fira code nerd font for main font and Cascadia for italic font*

-## What I done so far
+## What I have done so far

 - Use vivid one dark instead of one dark.
 (Better contrast colors)
 - Move all raw colors to primitive colors.
 (Get this idea from [siduck76/NvChad](https://github.com/siduck76/NvChad))
 - Cache for galaxyline.
+(It renders a lot so cache it if you can)
 - Work well with ligature fonts and italic fonts.
 - Use both EFM and other LSPs to format files.
+(Check for more information [choose formatter](https://www.reddit.com/r/neovim/comments/nlhnio/noevim_is_asking_to_select_a_languageserver_when/))
 - Support several language's snippet.
 (I get snippets from [rafamadriz/friendly-snippets](https://github.com/rafamadriz/friendly-snippets))
+- Support Emmet.
+(It's still a mess)
 - Highlight current indent's scope.
-(Still really mess [indent-blankline#61](https://github.com/lukas-reineke/indent-blankline.nvim/issues/61))
+(Check for more information [indent-blankline#61](https://github.com/lukas-reineke/indent-blankline.nvim/issues/61))
 - Check spell in git's commit and markdown.
 - Highlight matching words.
 - Show scrollbar.
 (Useful when u get lost in a large file 😁)